Applicants

 Why Apply to the PPF?

-4. If you care about social justice and want to provide trauma informed and recovery oriented care
+If you care about social justice and want to provide trauma informed, culturally sensitive, and recovery oriented care

-5. If you are committed to working with people who have SMI and/or are underserved
+If you are committed to working with people with complex medical and behavioral health needs and/or are underserved

 Eligibility

-• Graduated from accredited psychiatry residency training programs
+- Graduated from an accredited psychiatry residency training programs

-• J1 and H1B visas will be considered on a case by case basis
+- H1B visa sponsorship is available and will be considered on a case by case basis

 The selection committee complies with the intent of the Affirmative Action Program and the Americans with Disabilities Act.